-As you can see from the video review there are some major flaws in the sales pitch vs. reality going on here.
-Yes, this annuity could produce some nice years.
+As you can see from the video review there are some good and not so good things about this annuity.
+Yes, this annuity could produce some very nice years.
 Yes, it really does “look back” and choose the best allocation.
-But no, it doesn’t really kick out any better returns than other index annuities I’ve reviewed.
-In fact, it’s actually lower than some others.
+But, despite the uniqueness, the end result is not too much different than other fixed index annuities.

 Conclusions on the National Western Global Lookback Annuity

 I would suspect this will be a pretty hot seller – especially for investors that want international exposure and don’t want market risk.
 However, these folks should not expect too many 5% or better years.
 You really have to read the fine print, do hours of analysis, and fully understand what you’re getting into before making this (or any) investment.